RickStrahl/Westwind.Scripting/README.md

 # Westwind CSharp Scripting
 ### Dynamically compile and execute CSharp code at runtime

+<small>for .NET 4.52 and later</small>

-This small `CSharpScripting` class provides an easy way to compile and execute C# on the fly at runtime using the .NET compiler services.
-This is ideal to provide support for addin's and application automation tasks that are user configurable.
+The small `CSharpScripting` class provides an easy way to compile and execute C# on the fly from source code at runtime using the .NET compiler services on full Framework .NET.
+You can use Roslyn compilation for the latest C# features, or classic C# 5 features.

-The library supports both the latest Roslyn compiler and classic CSharp compilation.
+This class makes is very easy to integrate simple scripting or text merging features into applications with minimal effort.

+This library provides:

+**Execution Features**

+* `ExecuteCode()` -  Execute an arbitrary block of code
+* `Evaluate()` - Evaluate an expression from a code string
+* `ExecuteMethod()` - Execute one or more methods from source
+* `CompileClass()` - Generate a class instance from C# code

+**Support features**

+* Assembly Caching so not every execution generates a new assembly
+* Ability to compile entire classes and execute them
+* Automatic Assembly Cleanup at shutdown
+* Use Roslyn or Classic C# compiler interchangably
+* Display errors and source and line numbers

 > #### Requires Roslyn Code Providers for your Project
-> If you want to use Roslyn compilation you have to make sure you add the `Microsoft.CodeDom.CompilerServices` NuGet Package to your project to provide the required compiler binaries for your application.
-This should be added to the application's start project.
+> If you want to use Roslyn compilation for the latest C# features you have to make sure you add the `Microsoft.CodeDom.CompilerServices` NuGet Package to your application's root project to provide the required compiler binaries for your application.
 >
-> Note that this adds a sizable chunk of files to your application's output folder in the `roslyn` folder.
+> Note that this adds a sizable chunk of files to your application's output folder in the `\roslyn` folder.
 If you don't want this you can use the classic compiler, at the cost of not having access to C# 6+ features.

 ## Usage
 Using the `CSharpScriptExecution` class is very easy.
-It works by letting you provide either a simple code snippet that can optionally `return` a value, or a complete method signature with a method header and return statement.
-You can also provide multiple method that can be called explicitly using the `InvokeMethod()` operation.
+It works with code passed as strings for either a Code block, expression, one or more methods or even as a full C# class that can be turned into an instance.

 You can add **Assembly References** and **Namespaces** via the `AddReferece()` and `AddNamespace()` methods.